PanoPepino/mtheoretical/docs/index.rst

 .. note::

-   Thank you to Uwezi, Abulafia, Jeertmans and the Manim Discord for all the help provided during these years.
+   Thanks to Uwezi, Abulafia, Jeertmans and the Manim Discord for all the help provided during these years.
 This humble library would not be possible without them.